The Alexandrian

 For example, there’s a section of the rulebook titled “Raising Fear” and it includes a list of things that raise your fear.
 One of the items on the list is, “When you leave a tile with a darkness marker, raise your fear by 1.”
 That rule is not listed in the procedures for moving off a tile.
 Later in the rulebook, however, there are other effects that raise fear which aren’t listed in the “Raising Fear” section.

 You can see the problem: If you’re wondering if something raises fear or not, you can’t reliably check the “Raising Fear” index.
-Simultaneously, if you’re wondering what to do when moving off a darkness title is, you’ll end up forgetting to raise your fear if you follow the procedure in the rulebook.
+Simultaneously, if you’re wondering what to do when moving off a darkness title, you’ll likely check the procedure for moving off a tile and end up forgetting to raise your fear.

 For this revised rulebook, the rules are reorganized to be entirely procedural: If you need to move off a tile, look at the rules for movement and you’ll see everything you’re supposed to do (including raising your fear level if the tile has a darkness marker on it).